 Medications are not aimed at restoring the health of the deltoid ligament but instead focus on quelling the pain it may cause.
 Ibuprofen, naproxen, and acetaminophen are popular over-the-counter medications that reduce swelling and help increase blood flow throughout the body.

-If over-the-counter medications are not enough to treat the acute pain involved in a deltoid ligament injury, doctors may prescribe stronger dosages of the same medications or move on to more radical medications that block the brain’s response to pain.
+If over-the-counter medications are not enough to treat the pain involved in a deltoid ligament injury, doctors may prescribe stronger dosages of the same medications or move on to more radical medications that block the brain’s response to pain.

 All medications should be heavily researched before their application and it should be noted that their effects wane over time.

 Steroidal injections have been shown to degenerate tissue and lead to further complications when used over time.
 As more tissue is lost or damaged, symptoms will become worse.
-Any recommendation for a steroidal injection should be taken with a grain of salt.

 Regenerative Therapy for Deltoid Ligament Ankle Injuries